-Please join us for Holy Communion Service this coming Sunday at 5 pm in the Cathedral.
-Readings: 2 King 4:42-44, 2 Cor 9: 8-10, John 6: 1-15.
+Please join us this coming Sunday for Holy Communion service at 5 pm in the Cathedral.